-75. Audit Scotland carries out a national performance audit programme on behalf of the Accounts Commission and the Auditor General for Scotland.
-During 2016/17, a number of reports were issued which may be of interest to the Joint Committee.
-These are outlined in Appendix 3 (page 25).
+- 71. Audit Scotland carries out a national performance audit programme on behalf of the Accounts Commission and the Auditor General for Scotland.
+During 2016/17, a number of reports were issued which are of direct interest to the Joint Committee.
+These are outlined in Appendix 3 (page 24). - 72.
+The 2015/16 Annual Audit Report action plan outlined there was no formal process in place to review Audit Scotland's national reports pertinent to Clydeplan.
+A process was put in place whereby the Head of Planning and Housing Services (Renfrewshire Council) and the Treasurer will disseminate any national reports relevant to Clydeplan to the Strategic Development Plan Manager.